 After the performance everyone gathered at Veterans Walk for a short ceremony to mark the centenary of Armistice Day.
 This is the pathway where some years ago 20 trees were planted by schools honouring all the conflicts from India 1945 to Iraq 2005.
 The Blackpool Council Illuminations Dept. made us a three-foot-high THANK YOU 100 light and our Craft Club and the Friends made over 700 poppies of various types.
 The Mayor and Mayoress dedicated a special commemorative bench that the Friends bought and the Deputy Lord Lieutenant of Lancashire said the Exhortation.
 After this the Cocker Clock Tower in the centre of the park was lit up by the Illumination Dept. to depict the poignant sight of poppies constantly falling down the Tower.

 December is also busy for The Friends of Stanley Park with our Christmas Fair the return of the Quantum Players to the Visitor Centre for a performance of the Snow Queen.
-In the run-up to Christmas the Friends group celebrate a successful year with a Christmas Dinner at a local hotel.
-On the 22nd December we have our last activity of the year with a Carol and Christmas Song sing-along on the Bandstand (rather frighteningly this already has almost 6,000 people interested on Facebook!).
+In the run-up to Christmas the Friends group celebrated a successful year with a Christmas Dinner at a local hotel and on 22nd December we had our last activity of the year with a Carol and Christmas Song sing-along on the Bandstand.

 Throughout the year all the money we raise goes back to support the park.
 We have a wonderful relationship with Blackpool Park Services whose budget has been cut so much.
 We have paid for the Bandstand to be repainted, the renovation of the Floral Clock and £5,000 towards the refurbishment of the toilets.